 - Programmer AVR ISP

 Program is written in C language and can be compiled with WinAVR20060421 toolset.
 Programming is done by using AVR ISP and PonyProg programming software.

 When AVR DDS generator is switched on:

 - Reading previous settings from EEPROM memory and displaying to LCD;

-- Generator is stopped by pressing Stop button which resets the generator.
-After Reset generator again loads its lasts configuration from EEPROM memory and is ready to start new generation.
+- Generator is stopped by pressing the “Stop” button which resets the generator.
+After Reset generator again loads its lasts configuration from EEPROM memory and is ready to start a new generation.

 EEPROM memory stores following data: EEPROM data

 - 1 – OUT|/|/|;